JunyueZhang/CMEECourseWork/week3/README.md

 Before running the scripts, there are some packages requested to be installed: tidyverse, ggplot2, reshape2, maps, sqldf.

 ## Languages
-The language used in week3 is R.
+The languages used in week3 are R and LaTeX.

 ## Dependencies